-Residential solar panels are designed to produce energy for an entire home: this is not necessary for a smaller dwelling space like an RV, particularly because appliances used in RVs are typically smaller and more energy-efficient.
+Residential solar panels are designed to produce energy for an entire home: this functionality is not necessary for a smaller dwelling space like an RV, particularly because appliances used in RVs are typically smaller and more energy efficient.

 Another factor to consider is module size and capacity--residential solar panels are typically about 6ft long and 4ft wide, ranging from approximately 300W to 450W.
 They're built to withstand heavy snow loads and high wind gusts, which can also cause them to be quite heavy.

-When we consider the RV's fuel efficiency and roof space in consideration, we can see that large panels like these are not usually a great option.
+When we consider RVs' fuel efficiency and roof space, we can see that large panels like these are not usually a great option.

-The bottom line is that the equipment that we source at Project Solar is not built for use on RVs, motorhomes, or vans.
-Our processes and pricing are designed for residential solar installations, so it's generally a smarter choice to go through a dedicated RV solar provider.
+The bottom line is that the residential equipment that we source at Project Solar is not built for use on RVs, motorhomes, or vans, so it's generally a smarter choice to use a standalone power source--like our Power Bank and accessories--or go through a dedicated RV solar provider.